player-alex/fastx-toolkit/README.md

 # FASTX-Toolkit
 This project is based on [agordon/fastx_toolkit](https://github.com/agordon/fastx_toolkit)
 Goal of project is improve processing performance.
-It provides improved performance through 3 methods:
+It provides improved performance through 3 ways:

 1. `Buffering`
 2. `OpenMP`